Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Discussion

 This section first discusses the obtained results, then examines the applicability of the proposed framework to constrained optimization problems that are difficult to explicitly formulate in QUBO form, and finally provides concluding remarks.

 We now discuss the results obtained in this study.
 The relationship between the number of search iterations and the evaluation values suggests that the proposed framework is effective for solving constrained optimization problems.
 As shown in Fig.\ref{fig:all_searches}, the progression of learning varies depending on the random seed.
-Nevertheless, the framework was able to identify high-quality, constraint-satisfying solutions within 300 iterations (Figure\ref{fig:record}).
-Considering that the number of possible charging station configurations is $2^{16}$, the ability to obtain such solutions within 300 iterations demonstrates the efficiency of the proposed approach.
+Nevertheless, the framework was able to identify high-quality, constraint-satisfying solutions within 300 iterations (Fig. \ref{fig:record}).
+Considering that the number of possible charging station configurations is $2^{16}$, the ability to obtain feasible high-quality solutions within 300 iterations indicates stable convergence behavior in the tested setting.

 The resulting arrangement of charging stations and the corresponding tour routes were also deemed reasonable.
 The charging stations were located at mutually distant positions, naturally eliminating plans that would require frequent recharging.
 Moreover, the derived routes differed from those that simply minimize travel costs, indicating that the placement of charging stations was appropriately taken into account.
 However, according to the battery history shown in Fig.~\ref{fig:battery_history}, it appears that the final charging station (Station 3) could be omitted without violating any constraints.
 Therefore, if the installation of charging stations is associated with a cost, it would be appropriate to incorporate a penalty term related to the number of stations into the objective function $y=s^\top A s$ during the search for the next candidate solution after training with BOCS.